Discernment Entry 15 of 25

 Reclaiming Attention

 Reclaiming attention is not a rejection of digital tools.
 It is an assertion of moral agency.
 Use tools for purpose rather than drifting through them by default.
 Turn off unnecessary recommendations.
 Choose subscriptions deliberately.
 Use chronological or limited feeds where possible.
 Schedule intake.
 Read directly from trusted sources.
-Keep devices away from sleep, meals, study, and important conversation.
+Keep devices away from sleep, meals, study, and serious conversation.

 These practices are not aesthetic preferences.
 They protect the conditions of judgment.
 A person who cannot direct attention will be directed by systems that may not love truth.